SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing.rst

 The preparation of the NetCDF file is done by the python notebook `Tools/I_Forcing/PrepareSimpleOBC.ipynb`_

-.. _Tools/I_Forcing/PrepareTS.ipynb: https://bitbucket.org/salishsea/tools/src/tip/I_ForcingFiles/PrepareSimpleOBC.ipynb
+.. _Tools/I_Forcing/PrepareSimpleOBC.ipynb: https://bitbucket.org/salishsea/tools/src/tip/I_ForcingFiles/PrepareSimpleOBC.ipynb

-:file: `open_boundaries/west/tides/` Directory
+:file:`open_boundaries/west/tides/` Directory
 ----------------------------------------------

 The :file:`open_boundaries/west/tides/` sub-directory contains the tidal forcing files for the western boundary of the full domain.